 5. Pack minimal, comfortable clothing and shoes.

 This should be a no brainer, but it has taken me years to accept the fact that I’ll have a much happier travel experience if I don’t bring 4 pairs of shoes and five different cute outfits all accessorized with special jewelry and scarves.
-If you don’t know what a minimal, comfortable travel wardrobe looks like, I’ll give you a packing list for a week:
+If you don’t know what a minimal, comfortable travel wardrobe looks like, I’ll give you an example packing list for a week or two: